pandas-dev/pandas/doc/source/install.rst

 In line with `NumPy's plans`_, all pandas releases through December 31, 2018 will support Python 2.

-The final release before **December 31, 2018** will be the last release to support Python 2.
+The 0.24.x feature release will be the last release to support Python 2.
 The released package will continue to be available on PyPI and through conda.

-Starting **January 1, 2019**, all releases will be Python 3 only.
+Starting **January 1, 2019**, all feature releases will be Python 3 only.

 If there are people interested in continued support for Python 2.7 past December 31, 2018 (either backporting bug fixes or funding) please reach out to the